svn2github/worldwind/WorldWindIOS/TAIGA/README.txt

 -- Modify the TAIGA_DATA_HOST constant in the source file TAIGA/AppConstants.h to reflect the value you entered as your-host-name-and-data-location in the example URL above.
 Then rebuild the TAIGA app.

-3) To install the FAA sectional charts, follow the following instructions after performing step 1.
--- TBD